 Time Zone App

 The stock clock app that comes with most iOS and Android phones allows you to save multiple time zones around the world, so you can quickly check the time where your colleagues are located.
 Many smartwatches have a similar feature.
 Use it.
 It helps!

 Nomads and frequent travelers are constantly tapping into someone else’s Wi-Fi.
 Protect your devices and their data by using a reliable virtual private network (VPN.)
 Even if you mostly work from home, but occasionally connect to a local coffee shop’s Wi-Fi, you need a VPN to give your internet traffic an added layer of protection.

-I’m a fan of VyprVPN by Golden Frog because I found it easy to install and manage on all my devices, but ExpressVPN and Tunnelbear also get consistently strong praise.
+I’m a fan of VyprVPN because I found it easy to install and manage on all my devices, and we’ve also used and recommended ProtonVPN and ExpressVPN for years.
 An added benefit is location-spoofing: you can usually choose to connect through a server in a different country, so it appears as if you’re somewhere else in the world.

 That comes in handy for remote workers, who often bump up against restrictions with certain online tools and websites due to their geographic location.
 Some services (like ProtonVPN) are also very good at getting around limitations from the likes of Netflix on streaming your favorite shows while overseas.